Reviews You Can Rely On

 How to Choose The Best Daypack

 To help narrow down your next daypack, we answer some common questions below.
-This is a small sampling of our complete daypack buying advice article.
+This is a summation of our complete daypack buying advice article.

 What Activities Do You Participate In?

-First, it's a good idea to narrow down your typical activities and how specific a bag you need.
-Some bags are great for specific activities such as hiking, running, or commuting, while others provide more versatility across the board.
-The backpack's style will dictate the weight, shape, and compartments.
-If you plan on using your backpack for hiking to the local climbing crag, it's worth looking at bags meant to support weight loads and offer adequate suspension.
+First, it's a good idea to identify your typical activities and what kind of bag, or bags, you really need.
+Some daypacks are great for specific activities such as hiking, running, or commuting, while others provide more versatility across the board.
+The backpack's design priorities will influence the weight, shape, and compartment layout.
+If you plan on using your daypack for hiking to the local climbing crag, it's worth looking at bags meant to support weight loads and offer adequate suspension.
 But if you just need a simple, lightweight bag for commuting to work or the gym, a frameless bag with only the essential components will fit the bill.
+We always recommend investigating the bag and travel luggage quiver that you already own to determine the gaps in your gear.

 What Capacity Works Best?